julp/haytni/guides/channels_and_live_view.md

 ### If Phoenix is behind nginx or any proxy

 Tokens for channels and liveview are short lived and validated against current IP address.
 But IP addresses from *peer_data* might be wrong if Phoenix does not directly handles HTTP and sockets.
-If this your case, you need to specify the name (in lower case!) of the HTTP header your *proxy* follows you client addresses as `:remote_ip_header` option of `stack Haytni.LiveViewPlugin`.
+If this is your case, you need to specify the name (in lower case!) of the HTTP header your *proxy* follows you client addresses as `:remote_ip_header` option of `stack Haytni.LiveViewPlugin`.

 For example, if you use nginx and it is configured with: